rhngla/abcex/data_readme.md

 ### Scripts to download

 Note: Downloading with these scripts requires `aws cli`.
-The links are obtained from this [notebook]()

 ```bash